CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 I used both ROAM v1 for about two years.
 Unfortunately, ROAM v2 is not available for sale in my country yet.
 Once it is, I will buy it and update this comparison accordingly.

-The main difference between ELEMNT ROAM v1 and v2 is that the ROAM v2 has larger storage, a more colorful display, a more accurate dual-band GPS, and refreshed design.
+The main difference between ELEMNT ROAM v1 and v2 is that the ROAM v2 has larger storage, a more colorful display, a more accurate multi-band GPS, and refreshed design.
 Most other features remained the same.

 So, is the ELEMNT ROAM v2 worth paying more?